 The flow of traffic through the parking lot is one-way.
-Please observe the Enter and Exit Only signs when entering and exiting the parking lot.
-The driveway closest to the fire station is Enter Only and the driveway closest to Rt.
-254 is Exit Only.
+Please observe the Enter and Exit Only signs.

 There are two lanes for incoming traffic, the drop-off lane and the traffic lane.
 If you need to keep moving forward or if you would like to park, you may use the travel lane (on the left).
 At arrival and dismissal, we encourage parents to use the drop-off lane (on the right) to drop off and pick up their children.
-This may sometimes cause traffic to back up on Knife Shop Rd., especially at dismissal.
+This may sometimes cause traffic to back up on Knife Shop Road, especially at dismissal.
 If there is no more room in the drop-off lane, we ask parents to pull into the Northfield Fire House parking lot to avoid blocking regular traffic on Knife Shop Road (see diagram below).

-If you need to come into the school at arrival or dismissal, please use the traffic lane to find a parking spot.
-Please do not leave vehicle unattended in the drop-off lane.
+If you need to come into the school at arrival or dismissal, use the traffic lane to find a parking spot.
+Please do not leave your vehicle unattended in the drop-off lane.